 University of Delaware

 I am a geographer.
-I research how scientists and experts grapple with the interaction between humans and the urban environment.
-I focus on those experts who presume that this interaction produces populations that are deficient, disadvantaged, and/or diseased.
+I research how scientists and health experts grapple with the interaction between humans and the urban environment.
+I focus on those experts who presume that this interaction produces populations that are deficient, disadvantaged, and diseased.

 I interrogate these relationships in a variety of time periods: